JA3G3R/waf_plus_plus/README.md

-## WAF Using Deep Neural Networks
+## WAF Using Machine Learning

 #### Moving Parts

 - A web server
 - A WAF server
-- A DNN Model
+- A ML Model